Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **ADDMU: Detection of Far-Boundary Adversarial Examples with Data and Model Uncertainty Estimation;** Fan Yin et al
 - **Hard Gate Knowledge Distillation - Leverage Calibration for a Robust and Reliable Language Model;** Dongkyu Lee et al
 - **Calibrating Deep Neural Networks using Focal Loss;** Jishnu Mukhoti et al
+- **Exploring Predictive Uncertainty and Calibration in NLP: A Study on the Impact of Method & Data Scarcity;** Dennis Ulmer et al